RathodDarshil/rn-linkrunner/README.md

 ### Signup

-Call this function once your onboarding is completed:
+Call this function only once after the user has completed the onboarding process in your app.
+This should be triggered at the final step of your onboarding flow to register the user with Linkrunner.

 ```jsx
 import linkrunner from 'rn-linkrunner';